konveyor/analyzer-lsp/docs/providers.md

 * `name`: Name of the provider to be displayed in the logs.

-* `lspArgs`: Arguements to be passed to run the langauge server.
+* `lspArgs`: Arguments to be passed to run the langauge server.
 Optional field.

 * `dependencyProviderPath`: Path to a binary that prints the dependencies of the application as a `map[uri.URI][]provider.Dep{}`.
 The Dep struct can be imported from
 `"github.com/konveyor/analyzer-lsp/provider"`.